Perfect Pizza Crust: How to Make the Best Dough that Bakes into a Tender Base

 Stuffed Pizza Crust

 You may choose to stuff your pizza crust with extra cheese.
-A cheese stuffed pizza crust can be delicious.

 - Roll dough into a thin circle and sprinkle on shredded cheese leaving a 1"-2" space at the edge.